SrivathsaNadig/iris-datset-mini-project/README.md

 - Understand the basics of Machine Learning.
 - Learn how to load and explore the Iris dataset.
 - Implement a simple ML model using Python.

+Is basic and has good proprties that a beginner can get started with.